hackerwins/homepage-old/docs/js-sdk.md

 });
 ```

-By using the value of the `stream-connection-status-changed` event, it is possible to determine whether the client is connected to the network.
+By using the value of the `stream-connection-status-changed` event, it is possible to determine whether the Client is connected to the network.

 If you want to know about other ClientEvents, please refer to the [ClientEventType](https://yorkie.dev/yorkie-js-sdk/yorkie-js-sdk.clienteventtype).

 ### Document

-`Document` is primary data type in Yorkie, providing a JSON-like updating experience that makes it easy to represent your application's model. `Document` can be updated without attaching it to the client, and changes are automatically propagated to other peers when attaching it to the client or when the network is restored.
+`Document` is a primary data type in Yorkie, which provides a JSON-like updating experience that makes it easy to represent your application's model.
+A `Document` can be updated without being attached to the client, and its changes are automatically propagated to other peers when the Document is attached to the Client or when the network is restored.

-#### Creating a document
+#### Creating a Document

-We can create a document using `yorkie.Document()`.
-Let's create a document with a key of document then attach it into the client.
+We can create a Document using `yorkie.Document()`.
+Let's create a Document with a key and attach it to the Client.

 ```javascript
 const doc = new yorkie.Document('doc-1');
 await client.attach(doc);
 ```

-After attaching the document to the client, all changes to the document are automatically synchronized with remote peers.
+After attaching the Document to the Client, all changes to the Document are automatically synchronized with remote peers.

-#### Editing the document
+#### Editing the Document

-`Document.update(changeFn, message)` enables you to modify a document.
-The optional `message` allows you to keep a string to the change.
-If the document is attached to the client, all changes are automatically synchronized with other clients.
+`Document.update(changeFn, message)` enables you to modify a Document.
+The optional `message` allows you to add a description to the change.
+If the Document is attached to the Client, all changes are automatically synchronized with other Clients.

 ```javascript
 const message = 'update document for test';